dobkeratops/compiler/README.md

     * differs by not having the 'rust' influence, but very similar goals
   * D - never grabbed me for some reason, but has many features of interest eg UFCS
     * (tends to focus on gc? and doesn't have expression syntax?)
-  * disqualified by CG, but still interesting:-
+  * disqualified by GarbageCollection, but still interesting:-
     * Julia
       * focus on overloading/multimethods instead of 'special parameter'
       * interactivity
     * Go -
       * adhoc duck-type interface gather- want this;
       * interesting for doing a lot with a simple feature set
+    * Nim -
+      * nice features - overloading, do notation..
+      * the GC does at least have realtime control
+      * looks very clean

  * Features inspired by Rust & other languages:
   * 2 way inference